fancompute/angler/README.md

 	Notebooks/Linear_system.ipynb

-For modeling nonlinear devices wuth FDFD (no optimization), see
+For modeling nonlinear devices with FDFD (no optimization), see

 	Notebooks/Nonlinear_system.ipynb

 #### Inverse design & optimization

-For examples optimizing a linear device, see
+For examples of optimizing linear devices, see

 	Notebooks/Splitter.ipynb
 	Notebooks/Accelerator.ipynb